Show / Hide Table of Contents

 MaybeExtensions

-Extensions for IEnumerable<T>, and for some specific types of Maybe<T>, to support the wider use of Maybe<T>:
+Provides extension methods for IEnumerable<T>, and for some specific types of Maybe<T>, to support the use of Maybe<T> with types such as:

 • Maybe<List<T>>